openstack-archive/murano-specs/specs/mitaka/README.rst

 Liberty specifications
 ======================

-This directory is supposed to hold approved specifications for the 'Liberty' release.
+This directory is supposed to hold approved specifications for the 'Mitaka' release.
 You are welcome in contributing to Murano!